missjody/workportfolio/README.md

 Worked through this tutorial for modals in react: https://github.com/AlbertCarreras/modal_example

-* Modified to allow for more than one modal on page, creating content inside each
+* Modified to allow for more than one modal on page, creating content inside each modal

+* Change from case switch to something more elegant

 ### Layout Sketches/Rough Draft